 Only later, after Jesus’ resurrection, did they remember that he had said he would freely lay down his life in obedience to God.
 If there’s one thing all four Gospel accounts make crystal clear, it is that no one took Jesus’ life from him.
 Judas, Jesus’ betrayer, wasn’t in control of anything.
 Neither were Israel’s leaders who called for his death or the Roman soldiers who drove the nails through his hands.
 Jesus submitted to them only by choice.

 As soon as Peter, Jesus’ chief disciple, used his sword, Jesus told him to put it away.
 Jesus said, “Don’t you know that, if I wanted, I could ask God to send an army of thousands of angels to defend me at any time?”
 This shocked Peter, who didn’t then understand that Jesus wasn’t concerned about how things looked on the surface.
 Peter didn’t know that Jesus had chosen to defeat evil by good.
 That is, by showing the same perfect justice, mercy and humility in death as he had throughout the rest of his life.
-The forces of evil had hoped to break him down and make him do its bidding, even just for a moment.
+The forces of evil had hoped to break him down and make him do evil’s bidding, even just for a moment.
 But until his very last breath, Jesus’ justice, mercy and humility shone out.

 Everyone looking on thought evildoers had defeated Jesus.
 But God knew better: Jesus had actually defeated evil.
 God raised him from the dead to show that he had done so and to empower Jesus’ followers to follow him in the true path.